The making of America’s other Women’s World Cup team: The Philippines

 Unofficially, he became an architect of America’s other Women’s World Cup team.

 He’d scour the United States for young soccer players like Harrison, the Maryland-born daughter of a Filipina mother.
 He’d invite them to try out for the Philippines women’s national team.
-Some would ignore the apparent absurdity; some suspected a prank; most had never even considered the possibility.
+Some would ignore the apparent absurdity, some suspected a prank and most had never even considered the possibility.
 But over time, hundreds jumped at this unexpected opportunity.
 They transformed an underfunded, overmatched team into a first-time World Cup qualifier.
 And they became the 2023 tournament’s quirkiest story.

 They’ll debut against Switzerland on Friday (1 a.m.
 ET, FS1) with a Philippines crest above their hearts.